TACC/benchpro/README.md

 ```
 7 Rerun with:
 ```
-benchtool --install lammps --var dry_run=False
+benchtool --install lammps --overload dry_run=False
 ```
-8 Check the build report for your application:
+8 Check the status of your application compile:
 ```
 benchtool --queryApp lammps
 ```

-In this example, parameters in `config/build/lammps-3Mar20_build.cfg` was used to populate the template `templates/build/lammps-3Mar20.build`
+In this example, parameters in `config/build/lammps-3Mar20_build.cfg` were used to populate the build template `templates/build/lammps-3Mar20.build` which was submitted to the scheduler.
+You can review the populated job script located in the `build_prefix` directory and named `lammps-build.sched`.

-### Running a benchmark
+### Run a Benchmark

+We can now proceed with running a benchmark with our LAMMPS installation.
+There is no need to wait for the LAMMPS compile job to complete, benchtool knows to check and create a job dependency as needed.
+In fact if `build_if_missing=True` in settings.ini, benchtool will automatically build LAMMPS without us doing the steps above.
-The benchmark process is similar to building; a config file is used to populate a template.
+The process to run a benchmark is similar to building; a config file is used to populate a template script.
-A benchmark .cfg file can be provided with the `--param`, if no input is provided, the default cfg file will be used, located in `config/bench/`
+A benchmark is specified with `--bench`, once again you can check for available benchmarks with `--avail`

-1 Run the LAMMPS benchmark with:
+1 Run the LAMMPS LJ-melt benchmark with:
 ```
-benchtool --bench lammps
+benchtool --bench ljmelt --overload dry_run=False
 ```
-2 Check result report
+2 Check benchmark report with:
 ```
 benchtool --queryResult lammps
 ```
-In this example, parameters in `config/bench/lammps_bench.cfg` as to populate the template `templates/bench/lammps-3Mar20.bench`
+In this example, parameters in `config/bench/lammps_ljmelt.cfg` were used to populate the template `templates/bench/lammps-3Mar20.bench`

-### Capture benchmark results
+### Capture Benchmark Result

-1 List results
+A benchmark result exists in four states, during queueing and execution it is considered running (state=running), upon completion it will remain on the local system (state=pending) until you capture it to the database (state=captured/failed).
+1 We can check on the status of benchmarks with:
 ```
 benchtool --listResults all
 ```
-2 Capture result to database
+2 Once the result is in pending state, capture all pending results to the database with:
 ```
 benchtool --capture
 ```

-## Building a new application
+## Adding a new Application
 benchtool requires two input files to build an application: a config file containing contextualization parameters, and a build template file which will be populated with these parameters.

+### 1. Build config file

 You can define as many additional parameters as needed for your application.
 Eg: additional modules, build options etc. All parameter [label] defined here will be used to fill <<<[label]>>> variables in the template file, thus consistent naming is important.
 This file must be located in `configs/build`, with the naming scheme `[code]_build.cfg`